 - A project of

 This resource provides an easy-to-implement template for planning and guiding a spring walk.
 It was developed for use in the UK and while it encourages participants to be on the lookout for daffodil blooms, students can be prepared to look for sightings of other species likely to be seen in their own neighborhoods.
-The Late March nature guide has identified a number of early bloomers to keep an eye out for.

 During their 'spring walk' students are asked to talk about what they can see, hear, smell and touch.
 They focus on those things specific to spring and record any animal sighting and/or plants in bloom.